 For those individuals receiving government benefits such as from the Veterans Administration, Medicaid, SSI and/or HUD there are restrictions on the amount of income and assets they may own to remain eligible.
 The receipt of additional income or assets such as from an inheritance or injury settlement may disqualify recipients from their benefits.
-While the receipt of such funds may be a good thing, it can upset what is often an independent, stable and safe living environment.
+While the receipt of such funds may be a good thing, it can upset what is often a happy, independent, stable and safe living environment.
 To enable recipients to continue to receive their benefits and utilize additional income or assets, Special Needs planning is required.

-A Special Needs Trust can be created to hold the additional assets for the benefit of the recipient without disqualifying them from their benefits.
+Special needs planning usually involves the use of Special Needs Trust, discussed in more detail on our Estate Planning page.
+In short, a Special Needs Trust can be created to hold the additional assets for the benefit of the recipient without disqualifying them from their benefits.
 The funds from the Trust are not directly controlled or reachable by the recipient but, through a Trustee, they are available as a supplement to existing benefits.

 To protect your family and ensure your wishes are met.
 No one likes to think about the possibility of their disability or death.
 If you postpone planning for these events until it is too late, however, you run the risk that your needs will not be met or that your intended beneficiaries — those you love the most — may not receive what you would want them to receive.

 This is why estate planning is so important.
 It allows you, while you are still living, to ensure that your needs will be met and that your property will go to the people you want, in the way you want, and when you want.
 It permits you to save as much as possible on taxes and costs and it offers the comfort that your loved ones can mourn your loss without being simultaneously burdened.

 What are some of the components of an Estate Plan?

 They vary according to your needs but may include some or all of the following: